vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/_index.md

 +++

 Translated into English with Introduction and Notes by M. R. Rajagopala Ayyangar, M. A. (Formerly of the Madras Educational Service)
-Published by: Agnihothram Ramanuja Thathachariar,
+Published by: Agnihothram Rāmanuja Thathachariar,
 Kumbakonam.

 Archive [link](https://archive.org/details/in.ernet.dli.2015.92385).